roshansingh/roshansingh.github.io/_posts/2015-01-27-motorcycle-review-bajaj-avenger-2013.md

 categories:
   - Uncategorized
 tags:
-  - Bajaj Avenger
+  - bajaj-avenger
-  - Motorcyle
+  - motorcyle
-  - Review
+  - review
 ---
 I bought Avenger in July 2013.
 Specification can be read at <http://www.bajajauto.com/avenger/>.
 I have toured extensively in Karnataka and Leh, so I think this review will definitely help you make up your mind.